pgradischnig/BTM/README.md

 # BTM
-Brawlstart Tounier Manager for the best Brawler
+Brawlstart Tournament Manager for the best Brawler